 \ Tectonic File: 2D grid ASCII file which has the same structure (mesh and number of nodes) than the domain grid.
 Each cell contains the vertical substratum deformation (positive or negative distance in meters) to be applied every 1000 iterations.

 Figure 12 : Tectonic deformation

-Note: This feature is still under development and is available for our research partners only.
+Note: This feature is still under development and is available only for our Research Partners.

 3.3.2 Graphical ZCut option